+Barking dogs are the most common complaint the Council receives about noise from animals.
 It is normal for dogs to bark.
-However, when that barking turns to loud and continuous barking or frequent bursts of barking throughout the day and night, it can amount to a serious noise nuisance.
+However, when that barking is loud and continuous or in frequent bursts, particularly at night, it can disturb neighbours and amount to a nuisance.

 My dog barks a lot, what can I do?

-- Do not leave your dog outside late at night or very early in the morning if it is prone to barking.
+- Do not leave the dog outside late at night or early in the morning if it is prone to barking.

 - Consider seeking professional advice from a vet or pet behaviour specialist.